sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 Every method call is followed by parentheses.
-The parentheses ``()`` after method names are there in case you need to give the method parameters (data) to do its job, which we will see in the next lesson.
+The parentheses ``()`` after method names are there in case you need to give the method parameters (data) to do its job.
 You must always include the parentheses after the method name.